KiCad/kicad-source-mirror/Documentation/development/testing.md

     * `drc`: Run and benchmark certain DRC functions on a user-provided `.kicad_pcb` files
     * `pcb_parser`: Parse user-provided `.kicad_pcb` files
     * `polygon_generator`: Dump polygons found on a PCB to the console
+    * `polygon_triangulation`: Perform triangulation of zone polygons on PCBs

 # Fuzz testing {#fuzz-testing}